jla-gardner/load-atoms/DATASETS.md

 -   `license`: The license under which the dataset is released.
 -   `citation`: A citation for the dataset, if applicable.
 This should be a BibTeX citation.
+-   `representative structures`: a list of structures that are representative of the dataset.
+The first 5 of these will be used to generate the dataset thumbnail on the documentation website.

 Example: